 How Do Bridge Loans Work?

-Many lenders do not have set guidelines for FICO minimums nor debt-to-income ratios.
-Funding is guided by a more "make sense" underwriting approach.
+Not all lenders have set guidelines for minimum FICO scores or debt-to-income ratios for bridge loans.
+Funding is guided by more of a "does it make sense?" underwriting approach.
 The piece of the puzzle that requires guidelines is the long-term financing obtained on the new home.

 Some lenders who make conforming loans exclude the bridge loan payment for qualifying purposes.
-This means the borrower is qualified to buy the move-up home by adding together the existing loan payment, if any, on the buyer's existing home to the new mortgage payment of the move-up home.
-The reasons many lenders qualify the buyer on two payments are because:
+The borrower is qualified to buy the move-up home by adding together the existing mortgage payment, if any, on her existing home to the new mortgage payment on the move-up home.

-If the new home mortgage is a conforming loan, lenders have more leeway to accept a higher debt-to-income ratio by running the mortgage loan through an automated underwriting program.
-If the new home mortgage is a jumbo loan, most lenders will restrict the home buyer to a 50% debt-to-income ratio.
+Lenders have more leeway to accept a higher debt-to-income ratio if the new home mortgage is a conforming loan.
+They can run the mortgage loan through an automated underwriting program.
+But most lenders will restrict the home buyer to a 50 percent debt-to-income ratio if the new home mortgage is a jumbo loan.

 Average Fees for Bridge Loans

-Rates will vary among lenders, but following is an average estimate for a bridge loan in California.
-Interest rates fluctuate, but for this example, let's use 8.5%.
-This type of bridge loan will carry no payments for four months; however, interest will accrue and be due when the loan is paid upon sale of the property.
-Here are sample fees, submitted by an actual mortgage broker*:
+Rates will vary among lenders and interest rates can fluctuate, but we'll use 8.5 percent for this example.
+This type of bridge loan will carry no payments for the first four months but interest will accrue and will come due when the loan is paid upon sale of the property.

-In addition, there is a loan origination fee on bridge loans based on the amount of the loan.
-Each point is equal to 1% of the loan amount.
-Here are average fees, submitted by a mortgage broker*.
-Again, fees will vary.
+In addition, there's typically a loan origination fee on bridge loans based on the amount of the loan.
+Each point is equal to 1 percent of the loan amount.

 - The buyer can immediately put her home on the market and buy without restrictions.

-- Bridge loans may not require monthly payments for a few months.
+- Bridge loans might not require monthly payments for a few months.

 - Bridge loans cost more than home equity loans.

-- Buyers will be qualified by the lender to own two homes and many may not meet this stringent requirement.
+- Buyers must be qualified by the lender to own two homes and many might not meet this stringent requirement.

-- Making two mortgage payments, plus accruing interest on a bridge loan, could cause stress.
+- Making two mortgage payments plus accruing interest on a bridge loan could cause financial stress.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.